tvthm8/small_python_projects-/README.md

 <img src = "Screenshot 2024-12-04 11.57.35 AM.png">

-## This quick project was all about testing out a new IDE: Visual Studio Code.
-I created a simple Band Name Generator,
-- which takes the name of your city and a pet, combines them, and gives you a fun band name (e.g., "Statesboro Ace").

-The process was straightforward, and after trying it out, I’ve decided VS Code will be my go-to IDE for projects moving forward!

-Project Highlight: Food Order System (Part 2)
-This is Part 2 of my Food Order System project, and I’ve taken things up a notch!
-The system now supports multiple cuisines, adding more variety and flexibility to the ordering process.
-Here's what I added in this second installment:

 ## New Features in Part 2:
 Multi-Cuisine Support: You can now choose between Italian and Indian meals.
 The Indian menu includes dishes like Curry, Chutney, Samosa, and Naan.
 Dynamic Menu Display: Depending on the selected cuisine, the program displays the appropriate menu for the user.